 Update (): KeyCDN now supports asynchronous background revalidation.

 I can’t explain this any better than RFC 5861 itself:

 All but one of the providers included in the above table use either Varnish Cache or NGINX.
 Neither servers support stale-while-revalidate out-of-the box; it has to be enabled in configuration.
 As discussed last week, NGINX requires additional configuration to support asynchronous updates to the cache that only recently became available.
 The table would have looked very different just .

 CDN providers that deploy Varnish Cache or Apache Traffic Server are more likely to have support for stale-while-revalidate with asynchronous updates.
 The feature have been available in the two servers since 2015 and 2014 respectively.
 NGINX only recently added support in .

 No documentation?
 No support?

 The only two things that sets Fastly apart from BunnyCDN and KeyCDN is that Fastly runs on Varnish Cache rather than NGINX, and that Fastly have stated publicly that they support RFC 5861.

 If there isn’t any official documentation about the feature from a CDN provider, you also don’t have any indication of a commitment from them that it will continue to be supported.
 If it stops working some time in the future, it’s also less likely that they’ll prioritize fixing it again.
 You may have a harder time reaching out to customer support if anything goes wrong.

 You should choose a CDN provider that has official documentation, or at the very least an official acknowledgment of the features your website relies upon.
 RFC 5861 is no exception to this rule of thumb, which is why I included this in information in the comparison table.

-You can submit new CDN providers that are missing from the table.
+You can submit new CDN providers that are missing from the table using the below corrections link.
 I’ll review it and add it to the article.
 Please include any links to official documentation from the provider you wish to include.